waleedalfar/sina/README.md

-# Sina — an AI governance control plane for regulated healthcare
+# Sina: an AI governance control plane for regulated healthcare

-Deploy, evaluate, govern, and audit AI systems inside a hospital, with the controls a regulator would actually ask about built into the software rather than written down beside it.
+Deploy, evaluate, govern, and audit AI systems inside a hospital, with the controls a regulator would ask about built into the software rather than written down beside it.

 Most "AI governance" is a policy document and a spreadsheet.
-Sina makes the policy the code path: an application cannot reach production without five distinct sign-offs from five distinct people, a model version cannot be approved without evaluation evidence, and every inference request is checked against a policy checklist before a single token is generated.
+Sina makes the policy the code path.
+An application cannot reach production without five distinct sign-offs from five distinct people, a model version cannot be approved without evaluation evidence, and every inference request passes a policy checklist before a single token is generated.

 ![The gateway refusing a prompt-injection attempt, naming the matched pattern](docs/images/playground-injection-blocked.jpg)

-## What it actually does
+## What it does

-- **Structural governance.** An Application moves Draft → Development → Evaluation → Governance Review → Approved → Staging → Production.
-The
+An Application moves Draft → Development → Evaluation → Governance Review →
-  transition to Approved is *system-triggered* as a side effect of recording the last approval — there is no button anyone can press to skip it, and no override path in this version.
+Approved → Staging → Production.
+The transition to Approved is system-triggered, a side effect of recording the final approval.
+No button skips it, and this version has no override path.

-- **Separation of duties as a code-enforced matrix**, not a policy note.
+Separation of duties is a code matrix rather than a policy note.
+Builder roles cannot hold sign-off roles, the Platform Administrator cannot sign off, and an Auditor holds nothing else.
+The API refuses a conflicting grant, and the console explains why before anyone attempts one.

-  Builder roles cannot hold sign-off roles; the Platform Administrator cannot sign off; an Auditor holds nothing else.
-A conflicting grant is refused by the API and explained in the UI before it is ever attempted.
+The audit log is tamper-evident in two independent layers.
+The application's database role has no `UPDATE` or `DELETE` grant on the audit table, and a trigger-computed hash chain makes any change detectable.
+Verifying the chain is a button in the console, not a claim in a document.

-- **Tamper-evident audit** with two independent layers: the application's database role has no `UPDATE` or `DELETE` grant on the audit table, and a trigger-computed hash chain makes any change detectable.
-The integrity check is a real button that walks the chain.
+The inference gateway enforces policy and is OpenAI-compatible, so existing clients work against it unchanged.
+Seven checks run in order before
-- **A policy-enforcing inference gateway**, OpenAI-compatible so existing clients work unchanged.
-Seven checks run in order before inference: lifecycle state, caller role, model approval, model running, rate limit, request size, prompt injection.
+inference: lifecycle state, caller role, model approval, model running, rate limit, request size, prompt injection.

-- **Evaluation** against hallucination, PHI leakage, prompt injection and clinical-safety suites, with a human-review queue.
+Evaluation runs against hallucination, PHI leakage, prompt injection and clinical-safety suites, with a queue for the cases a human has to score.

 ![An Application in Production with all five governance sign-offs recorded](docs/images/application-lifecycle.jpg)